-Our global operations require us to be compliant with laws in many jurisdictions on matters such as: anti-corruption, trade restrictions, immigration, taxation, securities regulation, antitrust, data privacy and labour relations, amongst others.
+Our global operations require us to be compliant with laws and regulations in many jurisdictions on matters such as: anticorruption, trade restrictions, immigration, taxation, securities, antitrust, data privacy and labour relations, amongst others.
 Complying with these diverse requirements worldwide is a challenge and consumes significant resources.
-Some of these laws may impose conflicting requirements; we may face the absence in some jurisdictions of effective laws to protect our intellectual property rights; there may be restrictions on the movement of cash and other assets; or restrictions on the import and export of certain technologies; or restrictions on the repatriation of earnings and reduce our earnings, all of which may expose us to penalties for non-compliance and harm our reputation.
+Some of these laws and regulations may impose conflicting requirements; we may face the absence in some jurisdictions of effective laws and regulations to protect our intellectual property rights; there may be restrictions on the movement of cash and other assets; or restrictions on the import and export of certain technologies; or restrictions on the repatriation of earnings and reduce our earnings, all of which may expose us to penalties for non-compliance and harm our reputation.

-Our business with the U.S. federal government and its agencies requires that we comply with complex laws and regulations relating to government contracts.
-These laws relate to the integrity of the procurement process, impose disclosure requirements, and address national security concerns, among other matters.
-For instance, we are routinely subject to audits by U.S. government agencies with respect to compliance with these rules.
+Our business with the U.S. federal government departments and agencies requires that we comply with complex laws and regulations relating to government contracts.
+These laws and regulations relate to the integrity of the procurement process, impose disclosure requirements, and address national security concerns, among other matters.
+For instance, we are routinely subject to audits by U.S. government departments and agencies with respect to compliance with these rules.
 If we fail to comply with these requirements we may incur penalties and sanctions, including contract termination, suspension of payments, suspension or debarment from doing business with the federal government, and fines.